-The Palm Beach Christian Academy takes pride in offering one of the best Pre-Kindergarten programs in the county.
-Our student/teacher ratio within the classroom is 10:1 with a classroom size of 18 to 20 with 2 teachers.
-Our goal here at the PBCA is to partner with parents to provide a strong spiritual foundation to preschoolers in a loving, nurturing, Christ-centered environment of discovery and learning.
+Palm Beach Christian Academy takes pride in offering one of the best Pre-Kindergarten programs in the county.
+Our student/teacher ratio within the classroom is 10:1 with a classroom size of eighteen to twenty students with two teachers.
+Our goal here at PBCA is to partner with parents to provide a strong spiritual foundation to preschoolers in a loving, nurturing, Christ-centered environment of discovery and learning.

 Pre-K instructional time begins at 9:00 AM.
 Vital elements of the day’s agenda include phonics, reading readiness, math, language, etc. Our skilled teachers outline key activities to maximize areas of interests in order to enhance the learning capabilities of each child.
-One of the objectives is to fine-tune skills needed to adapt to the Kindergarten setting.
-Some of which are: self-control, listening, following instructions and cooperation etc.
+One of the objectives is to finely-tune the skills needed to adapt to the Kindergarten setting.
+Some of which are: self-control, listening, following instructions, cooperation, etc.

 Children engage individually as well as collectively in the highly rated, nationally recognized, A Beka phonics and beginner reader program.
-Learning environments such as: Math & Manipulatives, Reading/Listening Corner, Science Centers, Dramatic, Block, Sand and Art Areas give each child a wide range of opportunities to choose from.
-Focus on weekly themed lessons coordinated with letters of the alphabet and activities create a well-rounded atmosphere for learning.
+Learning environments such as math & manipulatives, reading/listening corner, science centers, dramatic, blocks, and sand and art areas give each child a wide range of opportunities to choose from.
+A focus on weekly themed lessons coordinated with letters of the alphabet and activities creates a well-rounded atmosphere for learning.
 A more academic focus with just the right balance of play offers children first-rate preparations for Kindergarten.